Defensive Rebalancing for Automated Market Makers

-If $c^\dagger$ strictly increases an active CFMM's liquidity, then $c^\dagger$ has a higher objective function value than $c'$, while continuing to satisfy the restricted program's other constraints, contradicting the hypothesis that $c'$ is Pareto efficient. \end{proof} In summary, the optimization program of \Cref{program} can be adapted to encompass passive CFMMs simply by dropping their liquidities from the objective function.
+If $c^\dagger$ strictly increases an active CFMM's liquidity, then $c^\dagger$ has a higher objective function value than $c'$, while continuing to satisfy the restricted program's other constraints, contradicting the hypothesis that $c'$ is Pareto efficient.

+If, on the other hand, no active CFMM's liquidity increases, then every strict increase must occur at a passive CFMM.
+By \Cref{strict}, however, every passive CFMM already satisfies its liquidity non-reduction constraint with equality in $c'$.
+Any strict increase in a passive CFMM's liquidity would continue to satisfy the restricted program's constraints, and by \Cref{connected} the additional liquidity could be transferred to an active CFMM without decreasing any other liquidity levels, contradicting the optimality of $c'$. \end{proof}

+In summary, the optimization program of \Cref{program} extends naturally to encompass passive CFMMs simply by omitting their liquidities from the objective function.